singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Components-and-Architecture.md

 2. Your VMware Horizon Cloud Service control plane is granted permission to create and manage resources with the use of a service principal in Microsoft Azure.

-3. You provide additional prerequisites such as Active Directory, as well as optional components such as Deployment Engine, Workspace ONE Connector, and RDS license, from either Microsoft Azure or Horizon Cloud on premises.
+3. You provide additional prerequisites such as Active Directory, as well as optional components such as Deployment Engine (Jumpbox), Workspace ONE Connector, and RDS license, from either Microsoft Azure or Horizon Cloud on premises.

 4. The Horizon Cloud Service control plane initiates the deployment of the Horizon Cloud Service pod, VMware Unified Access Gateway™ appliances for secure remote access, and other infrastructure components that assist with the configuration and management of the Horizon Cloud Service infrastructure.